jiwon887/jiwon887.github.io/content/en/thesis/read/experience.md

 # Order that this section appears on the page.
 weight: 20

-title: Experience
+title: Theis
 subtitle:

 # Date format for experience
 #   Refer to https://docs.hugoblox.com/customization/#date-format
-date_format: Jan 2006
+#date_format: Jan 2006

 # Experiences.
 #   Add/remove as many `experience` items below as you like.